etendosoftware/docs/compiled_docs.md

 **Standard Windows** are the windows completely defined in **Application Dictionary**.
 They allow viewing and editing records in tables.

-After defining (or modifying) a standard window, the system must be rebuilt (`gradle.smartbuild`).
+After defining (or modifying) a standard window, the system must be rebuilt (`./gradlew smartbuild`).
 During this process `WAD` generates automatically the `Java`, `XSQL`, `HTML` and `XML` code for that window and it is compiled.
 This means that the complete definition for standard windows is within Application Dictionary without any need of manual developments.
 This has a number of benefits:

   * No need to write manual code: This reduces the possibility of introducing bugs.
   * Faster development: As a window creation consists only in defining it in Application Dictionary, it is faster that doing it manually.
   * Automatic inclusion of new features and bug fixes: Whenever `WAD` fixes a bug or adds a new feature, this is automatically propagated to all standard windows when the system is rebuilt without needing to re-code or re-define anything.

-Due to these reasons, it is a best practice to use standard windows, if possible, rather than manual ones.

 #### Structure: Windows, Tabs and Fields